Loneliness and isolation

 Do you feel a sense of disconnection but want to overcome it – to reconnect – and be open to new relationships?

-Feelings of loneliness can be debilitating and lead to isolation, anxiety, and depression.
-By addressing the underlying causes, getting support from counselling, and adopting simple changes to your lifestyle and habits, you can break the downward spiral of negative thinking.
+Feelings of loneliness can be debilitating and lead to isolation, anxiety and depression.
+However, addressing the underlying causes, getting counselling and adopting simple changes to your lifestyle and habits, you can break the downward spiral of negative thinking.

 We help you move through the stages of loss and give you a safe place to express difficult feelings.
 We aim to support you as you adjust to a new sense of self, however long that takes.
 Many physical symptoms can arise when grieving (e.g. sleeping issues, exhaustion, loss of appetite, and changes in your hormones.)
 We can recommend potent herbs and natural supplements to help nourish your body and nervous system during this difficult time.
 Restorative therapies, such as acupuncture or osteopathy are also available and can help rebalance your energy.